Social Media Does Not Equal Automatic Book Sales:

 Social media growth happens slowly over time as you produce great content and interact with others on the platform(s).

-Let’s say you’re an author with just 475 Twitter followers.
-You write a blog post that connects with a few of your readers who re-share it.
-And you have an author friend feature your post on his or her blog (or tweet it out to their followers).
-Suddenly the potential eyes on your content went from 475 of your own followers to potentially tens of thousands of people, just from a few people sharing your content.
+Let’s say you’re an author with 475 Instagram followers.
+You film a Reel that connects with a few of your readers who save it, like it and comment.
+This is what the algorithm wants!
+And as a result, someone with a bigger audience “remixes” your Reel and shares it with THEIR followers.
+Suddenly the potential eyes on your content went from 475 of your own followers to potentially tens of thousands of people, just from a few saves, shares and a remix Reel.
 And those are all prospective fans you and your books!
-Every time you write a blog post that is re-shared by your followers or post a great tweet that is retweeted, the reach of what you put out there is amplified and seen by the followers of your followers.
+Every time you create a post, video or share a story that is re-shared by your followers, the reach of what you put out there is amplified and seen by the followers of your followers.

 Your goal should be to connect with your social media audience in a real way and in turn they will hopefully become a fan who buys a book down the road and then tells their friend who buys the book and so on and so forth.

-It may not seem like a lot when you see just 50 new Twitter followers from July to August, but when you look at your growth over 6 months or a year, you’ll see yourself hitting major milestones!
+It may not seem like a lot when you see just 50 new TikTok followers from July to September, but when you look at your growth over 6 months or a year, you’ll see yourself hitting major milestones!